 Tests for auditory processing disorder (APD)

-To test for APD you may be asked to:
+To test for auditory processing disorder (APD) you or your child may be asked to:

 - listen to speech with background noise

 - fill in missing parts of words

 Other tests may include:

 - having electrodes on your head to measure how your brain reacts to sound

 Testing for APD is not usually done on children under 7 years old.

 Treating auditory processing disorder (APD)

 There's no cure for auditory processing disorder (APD) but there are things that can help.